By Stamatina Copulos

 3. Work with Customers

 If you see that customers are putting out their own content that supports your brand, use them!
 Repost their content (don’t forget to ask!) and reach out to them for collaboration.
 The best way to get user-generated content is to just ask for it.
-Post on your social media asking for photos, videos or testimonials and use them for your own pages.
+So post on your social media asking for photos, videos or testimonials and use them for your own pages.
 Customers feel a sense of pride when they feel noticed.

 4.Stick to Your Brand